Business is One Thing...Family Businesses are Another

 Is only the family involved? -- Who makes the decisions re the family business?
 Is it just the family of origin (eg, mother, father and children) or does it also include the extended family (eg, wives, husbands, children of the original children etc)?
 What role, if any, do the out-laws (extended family) have?
 Can they too work in the business?

 While it is certainly true that Family Business Advisors range across many fields (eg., Behavioural Science or Psychology, Law, Management and Finance), it is often the complexities of communication and relationships that can deeply interfere with the running of a profitable business.
+This is where the "Psychology Advisor" can provide significant assistance as a consultant/coach.

 So in what areas does the 'psychology advisor' assist in the area of family business?